 - Welcoming Team

 Pastoral Council members are assigned to each of the committees as a representative of the Pastoral Council, to report back to the council and to Fr.
 Straz the ongoing work of the committees.

-Note regarding the four committees: other than the Facilities Planning Committee, the others have been disrupted by COVID this past year and are currently needing volunteers to start up again.
+Note regarding the four committees: other than the Facilities Planning Committee, the others were disrupted by COVID and are currently needing volunteers to start up again.